FairplexVR/AgX-Tonemapping-Unity/README.md

 ### What is this?

 AgX is the new color transform introduced in Blender 4.0, surpassing Filmic and ACES in many aspects.
-This repository contains a collection of AgX LUTs that are compatible with Unity BIRP, URP, and HDRP.
+This repository contains a collection of AgX LUTs that are compatible with Unity BIRP and HDRP only.
+(Sorry URP!)

 This Unity pack is inspired by the original [AgX by Troy Sobotka](https://github.com/sobotka/AgX) and the [Blender AgX implementation](https://github.com/EaryChow/AgX).
 The LUTs in the pack are configured to provide visual consistency with Blender's OCIO presets: